Walter Jones, longtime North Carolina congressman, dead at 76

 Jones was first elected to Congress in 1994 and represented the state's 3rd District, which includes the cities of Kinston, Greenville and New Bern, for his entire career.
 He was re-elected in November after running unopposed.

-An earlier supporter of the 2003 invasion of Iraq, Jones is credited with leading the campaign to rechristen the House cafeteria's French fries as "freedom fries" in response to the Paris government's opposition to military action.
+An earlier supporter of the 2003 invasion of Iraq, Jones was credited with leading the campaign to rechristen the House cafeteria's French fries as "freedom fries" in response to the Paris government's opposition to military action.
 However, he later regretted authorizing then-President George W. Bush to use force to topple Saddam Hussein.

 "I did not do what I should have done to read and find out whether Bush was telling us the truth about Saddam being responsible for 9/11 and having weapons of mass destruction," Jones told North Carolina radio host Tyler Cralle in 2015.
 "Because I did not do my job then, I helped kill 4,000 Americans, and I will go to my grave regretting that."